cypherpunk-academy/2064/en/079_2023_You little vixen.md

 The president and director shook their heads.

-Heinz: "What about Wistleblowers with us?
+Heinz: "What about whistleblowers with us?
 NSA, BND.
 Will they be exempt from punishment under the new rules?"